bugavix/hack_cpu/docs/info.md

 ![The cpu_top module content](graphs-new_cpu_top.drawio.svg)

-As we can see, it contains thre main registerr, an ALU and two SPI modules.
-Each registre has a unique function.
+As we can see, it contains thre main register, an ALU and two SPI modules.
+Each register has a unique function.

 - D register stands as an accumulator.
 - A register plays two roles.
 It first serves as an address register.
 It is also a direct access register.
 - PC is the program counter.